Shelf Indulgence your books deserve to go places

 • Sales stopped appearing entirely for multiple months

-• There's a significant discrepancy in expected vs reported sales
+• Significant discrepancy in expected vs reported sales